Just because you should create a will, doesn’t mean you can – and just because you can witness a will, doesn’t mean you should

 Any person over the age of 18 years may make a will.
 A minor may make a will if the court authorises that minor to make a specific will (s 20 WA 1997).

-A mentally incapacitated person or a very young child can also have a will made for them by the court, if the court (on application by a person acting on behalf of the incapable person) makes an order that a will be made for the incapable person or young person (ss 21–28 WA 1997, as amended by s 21A–21D Justice Legislation Amendment (Succession and Surrogacy) Act 2014 (Vic)).
+A mentally incapacitated person or a very young child can also have a will made for them by the Supreme Court, if the court (on application by a person acting on behalf of the incapable person) makes an order that a will be made for the incapable person or young person (ss 21–28 WA 1997, as amended by s 21A–21D Justice Legislation Amendment (Succession and Surrogacy) Act 2014 (Vic)).

 Any person making a will must have the mental capacity to know what they are doing (see “Wills and testamentary capacity” in Understanding disability and the law).
 WA 1997 also allows people who are mentally incapable to have specific wills made for them, which are authorised by the court (ss 21–30).